 WHAT CAN YOU DO?

-Make an effort to add a fruit/veggie to EVERY meal.
-Toss some chopped veggies into your morning eggs, add spinach to your morning smoothie and toss a couple of whole fruits into your lunch bag every day.
+TRY TO ADD A VEGGIE TO EVERY MEAL - Toss some chopped veggies into your morning eggs, add spinach to your morning smoothie and toss a couple of whole fruits into your lunch bag every day.
 Nature’s most portable snack.

 Scan the Internet for bean-based recipes (including this website!!!)
 Lentils, chickpeas and kidney beans are inexpensive low-fat lean protein sources that have been linked with cancer prevention.